Boro23-wq/my-space-blog/content/blog/invert-a-binary-tree/index.md

 ---
 title: Invert a binary tree
-description: Know the very easy way to invert a binary tree.
+description: Invert a binary tree recursively using pre-order traversal.
 date: 2020-08-17
 ---